 3. ASICS Men’s Gel-Venture 6 Running Shoe

-The unspectacular design of the Men’s Gel-Venture 6 belies how effective they are at compensating for supination and overpronation.
+The design of the Men’s Gel-Venture 6 is unspectacular.
+Nonetheless, it effectively compensates for supination and overpronation.
 And how effectively they soak up shocks at the heel.
 They guide your foot through the entire step process to help you avoid mistakes in form that can put undue stress on your arches.

 What we like: The Gel-Venture soaks up shocks like a sponge.
-This is a shoe built for off-road running.
-But it will stand up to miles of pavement.
-While arch support is reliable, if not exceptional.
+It’s a shoe built for off-road running.
+But it will stand up to miles of pavement while arch support is reliable, if not exceptional.
 That said, the shoe does a good job neutralizing supination.

 4. ASICS Women’s GEL-Nimbus 20 Running Shoe

 We’re not big fans of the look of most Asics designs.
-But every once in a while they manage to hit one out of the park.
+But every once in a while, they manage to hit one out of the park.
 And that’s the case with the Women’s Gel-Nimbus 20.
-On top of the compelling look these shoes also soak up shocks, correct for poor running form and hold your feet tight from stem to stern.
+On top of the compelling look, these shoes soak up shocks, correct for poor running form, and hold your feet tight from stem to stern.